Our Leadership

 Phillip Prather, Chief Commercial Officer

 As the Chief Commercial Officer for Proteomics International, Phillip is responsible for Global Sales, Marketing, and Customer Engagement activities.
-Phillip brings extensive leadership in the medical devices industry, particularly developing new global markets and successfully launching products for innovative Australian and International companies including Cochlear, QIAGEN, Cellestis, PHILIPS, Medtronic, and Nano-X (now Leo Cancer Care).
+Phillip brings extensive leadership experience in global medical devices, particularly developing new global markets and successfully launching products for innovative Australian and International companies including Cochlear, QIAGEN, Cellestis, PHILIPS, Medtronic, and Nano-X (now Leo Cancer Care).

 Qualifications